 The children also showed off their dancing in a special performance for students and staff in Hawthorn Square to Vaishnava Jana To, one of Mahatma Gandhi’s favourite songs.

-Away from DMU, the chihldren visited Rowlatts Hill Primary School to make new friends with pupils and join classes, and were invited to watch Leicester City’s winning performance against Leeds United in the Carabao Cup, with City legend Alan Birchnall coming to meet them.
+Away from DMU, the children visited Rowlatts Hill Primary School to make new friends with pupils and join classes, and were invited to watch Leicester City’s winning performance against Leeds United in the Carabao Cup, with City legend Alan Birchenall coming to meet them.
 They loved seeing the Diwali lights on Belgrave Road – and the big wheel - and taking a tour of Leicester.

 Shirish Dabhi, of the Manav Sadhna charity, said that the partnership with DMU had been “amazing”.
 He said: “The best part of the trip is giving the children the chance to experience and different world and different culture.
 They are very curious and have learned a lot, but also had lots of fun.